-- The key factors affecting the ability of children and young people to access transport options are their socio-economic background, geographical location and the accessibility and safety of public transport and active travel facilities available.
-The ability to access safe, convenient and cost-effective transport in turn has an impact on access to education, public services and economic opportunities, particularly for children from deprived socio-economic backgrounds. - Young people in rural areas and island communities are more dependent on public transport, particularly for accessing education and training.
+The key factors affecting the ability of children and young people to access transport

+Young people in rural areas and island communities are more dependent on public transport, particularly for accessing education and training.
 However, the high cost and low availability of public transport in these areas is a significant challenge for young people and can act as a barrier to their educational choices and overall progress into employment.